grem11n/blog/content/post/nvim-en.md

 #### ginit.vim

-On the last 4 lines of my `ginit.vim` example I'm basicaly setting some Env vars for Perl parser.
-You can set any variables you want with `let` directive.
+On the last 4 lines of my `ginit.vim` example, I'm setting some Env vars for Perl parser.
+You can set any variables you want with the `let` directive.
 Also, you can use different values in your default shell config and *rc files.
 So, you can override a default variable here.
 For now, I haven't found any disadvantages of this method.

 #### /etc/launchd.conf